Biden returns to Georgia as validator for Ossoff, Warnock

 Biden topped all candidates on Georgia’s November ballot with nearly 2,475,000 votes, finishing about 12,000 ahead of Trump out of 5 million ballots cast.
 Perdue finished with about the same number of votes as Trump and led Ossoff by about 88,000 votes, meaning Ossoff ran about 100,000 votes behind Biden.

-The record general election turnout -- about 850,000 more presidential votes than in 2016 -- demonstrated considerable enthusiasm across the spectrum.
+The record general election turnout — about 850,000 more presidential votes than in 2016 — demonstrated considerable enthusiasm across the spectrum.
 And, certainly, Democrats’ decade-long organizing efforts in Georgia, especially in the booming metropolitan areas around Atlanta, paid off.
 But the gap between Biden and Ossoff suggests Biden’s margin depended at least partly on moderates and even some conservatives, especially in the Atlanta suburbs, who simply did not like Trump.
+Republicans believe those kinds of voters are primed to back Perdue and Loeffler in the runoff.

+As of Tuesday morning, a total of 482,250 ballots had been cast either absentee or in Monday's early in-person voting.

-Republicans need just one more seat for a Senate majority.
-Democrats must sweep the runoff elections to get a 50-50 Senate and make Vice President-elect Kamala Harris the tiebreaking majority vote.
+Republicans need one more seat for a Senate majority.
+Democrats must sweep the runoffs to get a 50-50 Senate and make Vice President-elect Kamala Harris the tiebreaking vote.

 Georgia Democratic chair Nikema Williams, a congresswoman-elect from Atlanta, pushed back on the idea that Ossoff and Warnock need Biden to have a path to victory.
 She framed the contests more about the distinctions between a Democratic and Republican Senate.

 “I welcome my president-elect to Georgia,” Williams said, but “it’s not about appealing to one segment of voters.”
-Instead, she argued, the runoffs and Biden’s visit are about “appealing to all Georgians who want to see something different” on matters like more economic aid amid the surging coronavirus pandemic.
+Instead, she argued, the runoffs and Biden’s visit are about “appealing to all Georgians who want to see something different” on the pandemic response and other issues.

 Johnson, who worked on the Biden campaign, said it’s impossible to separate those issues from Biden himself.